drreynolds/smuhpc-workshop/source/session_5.rst

 <http://software.intel.com/en-us/articles/idb-linux>`_ (only works
 with the Intel compilers), and PGI's `pgdebug
 <http://www.pgroup.com/products/pgdbg.htm>`_ (graphical) and `pgdbg`
 (text version).
-Of these, the SMUHPC cluster has both ``pgdebug`` and ``pgdbg``.
+Of these, the SMU HPC cluster has both ``pgdebug`` and ``pgdbg``.

-The usage of most of the above debuggers is similar to ``gdb``, except that in graphical debuggers it can be easier to see the data/instruction stack.
+The usage of most of the above debuggers is similar to ``gdb``, except that in graphical debuggers it can be easier to view the data/instruction stack.
 The primary benefit of the non-free debuggers is their support for debugging parallel jobs that use OpenMP, MPI, or hybrid MPI/OpenMP computing approaches (see session 9).
+In fact, some of these professional tools can even be used to debug code running on GPU accelerators.